Aleeya-haider/task-manager-app/README.md

 ## Description

-This module is designed to handle CRUD opertaions related to Tasks.
+This module is designed to handle CRUD operations related to Tasks.

 -   *User*: The standard user role, user can view, edit, delete and create new Tasks.